 - Acquiring resources and skills to promote spiritual guidance ministry in the life of the congregation

-- Practice spiritual disciplines and meet regularly (at least monthly) with a spiritual director
+- Practice spiritual disciplines and meet at least monthly with a spiritual director

-Read three books prior to the first session of the seminar (it may be best to read them in the following order):
+- Read three books prior to the first session of the seminar (it may be best to read them in the following order):

 - Susan S. Philips, Candlelight: Illuminating the Art of Spiritual Direction (Morehouse Publishing, 2008)

-- Participate in all seminar sessions, completing readings to be discussed at each session (readings will be available on-line and will include a variety of short articles and essays).
+- Participate in all seminar sessions and complete all the readings (readings will be available on-line and will include a variety of short articles and essays).

-- Provide spiritual guidance for at least two people for a minimum of fifteen sessions in total, with a goal of providing at least seven sessions with one person) during the course of the seminar.
+- Provide spiritual direction for two to five different persons, for a minimum of fifteen sessions in total, with a goal of providing at least seven sessions with one person.

 - At least one year of receiving spiritual direction before the seminar begins

 - References from two persons who know you well